Charles Casey (lawyer)

-Charles Casey (21 September 1895 – 11 February 1952) was an Irish lawyer and judge who served as a Judge of the High Court from 1951 to 1952 and Attorney General of Ireland from 1950 to 1951.
+Charles Casey (21 September 1895 – 11 February 1952) was an Irish judge and lawyer who served as a Judge of the High Court from 1951 to 1952 and Attorney General of Ireland from 1950 to 1951.

 He was born in Dublin in 1895 to an affluent family, second son of Dr. Charles Casey and his wife Mary Genevieve Conran.
 He was educated at the O'Connell Schools and Castleknock College.
 During World War I he served in the 16th (Irish) Division.
 He was called to the Bar in 1923 and made a Senior Counsel in 1941.
 Taoiseach John A. Costello chose him as Attorney General in 1950 to replace Cecil Lavery.
 The following year he was made a judge of the High Court, but he died after only fifteen months on the Bench.

 He married in 1928 Helen Hanlon, who outlived him by many years, and they had eight children.